kwitful/pyTorch-for-NLP/chapter2-basicANNS/chapter2-part1-ann_regression.md

 ---

 ## Final Notes
-You now have a complete ANN for regression tasks, including explanations of every step.
-Use this structure for similar projects!
+You now have an understanding of how you can use PyTorch to build ANNs.
+Keep on nerding!